ansys/pyprimemesh/doc/source/user_guide/expressions.rst

 Expressions are used to gather named entities needed for various operations.

 Special characters used are “*”, “!” and spaces or commas.
-This special characters can be used within a string as follows:
+The characters can be used within a string as follows:

 * “abc\*” collects all required entities with a name starting with abc
 * “\*abc” collects all required entities with a name ending with abc